 USDA Hardiness Zones: 7 to 10

-Examples of tuberose varieties: Single Mexican and Double Pearl
+Examples of tuberose: Single Mexican and Double Pearl

 Care: Add 3-4 inches of mulch to keep the soil moist, and use slow-release fertilizer at the beginning of summer.